wso2/micro-integrator/examples/getting-started/README.md

     ```

 4. Follow the section on [Testing](#testing).
-Please note that you will have to use following URL to invoke the
+Please note that you will have to use the following URL to invoke the
    composite service
    ```
    http://MINIKUBE_IP:32100/forward